andresheredia1/HyBayesCal-pckg/README.md

 ***

 ### env-scripts
 This folder contains the bash `.sh` files to activate Telemac and HBCenv environments, which are necessary to run the package.
-It is important that prior to running the package for the first time, to open each file and modify the directories based on your system.
+It is important, that prior to running the package for the first time, to open each file and modify the directories based on your system.
 Within this folder you will find 2 bash .sh files:

 * `activateHBCtelemac.sh`: Bash file that activates Telemac and Python environment for the first run.
 Change the paths according to the following recommendations.